vlingo/vlingo-xoom-developer-challenge/hamzajg-accounting-solution/docs/architecture-decision-log/0002-use-gradle-over-maven-build-system.md

 The VLINGO XOOM generate a maven project, and we want to challenge the platform using gradle as build system.
 The solution will be a gradle project with multi modules representing each bounded context.
+And will use JAVA 11 version instead of JAVA 8 version.

 ## Consequences

-All generated maven projects will be converted a gradle project.
+All generated maven projects will be converted a gradle project supporting JAVA 11 version.